integrativemodeling/npctransport/README.md

 ### User's Manual

-A detailed *User's Manual* in PDF format are available in this folder.
+A detailed *User's Manual* in PDF format is available in this folder.

 ### `scripts/`